SporeDB/sporedb/doc/paper/wp.md

 There is no "global clock" in the network: each peer chooses its own cadence for spore emission and reception, but slow nodes are more likely to slow down the network if they are critical for spore Endorsement (see consensus).

-When a peer enters in a stale state, because it's new to the network or it crashed during some time, he can request a state-transfer to one of several peers.
+When a peer enters in a stale state, because it's new in the network or it crashed for a while, it can request a state-transfer from one out of several peers.
-During such transfer, peers share their global database state with the recovering node.
+During such transfers, peers share their global database state with the recovering node.
 The trust levels are used to analyze the incoming data: it's easy to trust one complete-trusted peer, but it might be more interesting to compare data from several marginal-trusted peers before updating the recovering state.
 Version numbers are used to optimize the state-transfer and quickly detect byzantine behaviors.

 *Note: contrary to the blockchain principle, the history of the transactions are not preserved, leading to less cold-storage usage.*
-*It permits the network to quickly recover from outages, at the cost of some trust requirement.*
+*It allows the network to quickly recover from outages, at the cost of some trust requirement (mycelium web of trust).*

 For this whole whitepaper, it is expected that nodes are fully discovered, meaning that there is no Mycelium partition due to misconfiguration.
 To avoid intentional network partitions by byzantine nodes, one peer can ensure the network quality by connecting to at least f+1 peers.